thekevinscott/thekevinscott/src/pages/2016/popular-use-cases-for-chatbots/index.md

 websites](https://chatbotsmagazine.com/how-bots-will-completely-kill-websites-and-mobile-apps-656db8e6fc03).
 What are some common gripes around apps or websites?

-1.  **Friction **— Apps need to be downloaded, and websites often suffer from bloat and long loading times.
+1.  **Friction**&mdash; Apps need to be downloaded, and websites often suffer from bloat and long loading times.
 [A majority of apps](http://www.emarketer.com/Article/How-Many-Apps-Do-Smartphone-Owners-Use/1013309) don’t even last a *day*, and users are spending the [majority of their